cmd0160/DDSAnalytics_customer_attrition/notebooks/multivariate_analysis.md

 ### Attrition by Job Role and Education Field

+Question:

-Question:How does the attrition rate vary across different Job Roles and Education Fields?
+How does the attrition rate vary across different Job Roles and Education Fields?

 ``` r